Stop! Dimentica

 "Stop!
 Dimentica" is a song written and recorded by Italian singer-songwriter Tiziano Ferro, released on 26 May 2006 as the lead single from his third studio album Nessuno è solo.
 The song was written by Ferro and produced by Michele Canova.
 The song samples Kelly Osbourne's "One Word".

 It received positive reviews from music critics, who noted that it was a catchy radio hit.
 Commercially, the song topped the charts in Italy and Austria, while it reached the top-ten in Spain and Switzerland.

 The song's music video was recorded in Bulgaria and directed by Antti Jokinen.
-The model Victoria Dzhumparova collaborated on video.
+The model Victoria Dzhumparova collaborated on the music video.